kneubert/bacterial_assembly/README.md

 First check, if all the programs under **'Prerequisites'** are installed in your path.

 ### **1. Configuration**
-As a first step create a folder e.g. 'my_project' somewhere in your working directory and create the configuration file **'parameter.cfg'** in this directory (e.g. bacterial_assembly/example/parameter.cfg): mkdir my_project; cd my_project
+As a first step create a folder e.g. 'my_project' somewhere in your working directory and create the configuration file **[parameter.cfg](https://raw.githubusercontent.com/kneubert/bacterial_assembly/master/example/parameter.cfg)**
+mkdir my_project; cd my_project

 The configuration files looks can look like this: